-While I think it's vital to know how to work your nice camera if you have one, a major component of a great photo is the editing.
+While I think it's SO important to know how to work your DSLR, if you have one, a major component of a great photo is the editing.

 If you know how to edit, it will take you leaps and bounds further than if you have no-editing know how.